ROX Meaning Explained

 Here’s how it works.

-• Quantifying Impact on Business Growth: ROX examines how improving customer experience influences crucial KPIs like customer lifetime value, conversion rates, and brand advocacy.
+3. Quantifying Impact on Business Growth: The ROX process will allow you to determine the impact of customer experience improvement on critical KPIs, such as customer lifetime value, sales conversion rates, and brand advocates.

 ROX vs. ROI